-Kurdish journalist Nedim Türfent was detained on 12 May 2016 after reporting on Turkish special police forces’ ill-treatment of Turkish and Kurdish workers.
-Soon after his damning video footage was published, Nedim began receiving death threats from the police and was the target of online harassment.
+Kurdish poet, journalist, and Honorary Member of English PEN Nedim Türfent was detained on 12 May 2016 after reporting on Turkish special police forces’ ill-treatment of Turkish and Kurdish workers.
+Soon after his damning video footage was published, Türfent began receiving death threats from the police and was the target of online harassment.

-One day after his arrest, Nedim was charged with ‘membership of a terrorist organisation’.
-At a show trial intended to punish Nedim for his truth-telling journalism, 19 of the 20 witnesses said that their initial statements had been obtained under torture.
-Yet the court sentenced him to eight years and nine months in prison, where he remains today.
+One day after his arrest, Türfent was charged with ‘membership of a terrorist organisation.’
+At a show trial intended to punish him for his truth-telling journalism, the court sentenced him to eight years and nine months in prison, where he remains today.

 'I want you to know that your letters, which have rendered iron curtains meaningless and ineffective, have filled my two-step-long cell with resistance, resolve and hope.'

 Nedim Türfent was detained on 12 May 2016, shortly after reporting on Turkish special police forces’ ill-treatment of around 40 Turkish and Kurdish workers.
 In video footage taken by Türfent, a police officer was seen shouting to the workers: ‘You will see the power of Turks!
 What did this state do to you?’ apparently alleging that the workers have links to the outlawed Kurdistan Workers Party (PKK).
 Right after the footage was released, Türfent began receiving death threats from the police in the form of funeral photos and an online harassment campaign was launched against him.